sweetsatya/satyamuse.com/inputs/lyrics/panta_rhei.md

 He left his family in Ephesus
 And traveled by foot
 To explore the world
-While questioning himself on his way
+While questioning himself
+On his way
 To eternal Truth

 Panta rhei, panta rhei